 GeneCards Summary for DHX38 Gene

 DHX38 (DEAH-Box Helicase 38) is a Protein Coding gene.
 Diseases associated with DHX38 include Retinitis Pigmentosa 84 and Retinitis Pigmentosa.
-Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Transport of Mature Transcript to Cytoplasm.
+Among its related pathways are mRNA Splicing - Major Pathway and RNA Polymerase II Transcription Termination.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and helicase activity.
 An important paralog of this gene is DHX8.

 UniProtKB/Swiss-Prot Summary for DHX38 Gene